Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A new time-stepping method

 The second difficulty is related to the complexity of the simulating algorithm when the number of colliding objects becomes very large.
 In general, the main challenge is related to look for an efficient technique to compute the exact time at which the next collision event occurs.
 The standard approach consists in, at a given time $t$, computing the times of collisions between any pair of particles that would collide with each other in a possible future state as if there were no other particles in the system.
 Then, once the smallest time among all possible events is found, the system is updated to that time.
 Successively, the single event is resolved and the list of the possible future events is recomputed.
 Since the system is bounded by hypothesis, all $M(t)$ clusters can collide with any other cluster at a given instant of time.
 This corresponds to $M(t)(M(t)-1)/2$ possible interaction events.
-However, in principle, even if the number of clusters $M(t)$ monotonically decreases with time, one has always to compute the possible interaction among all particles belonging to different clusters making the computation of the number of possible collisions highly non linear.
-The details of such a method are reported in the supplementary material \ref{sec:ED}.
+However, in principle, even if the number of clusters $M(t)$ monotonically decreases with time, one has always to compute the possible interaction among all particles belonging to different clusters making the computation of the number of possible collisions highly non linear. {A last important aspect is related to to the fact that, in the simple setting chosen, the dynamical system describing the aggregation dynamics can be solved exactly.
+However, when the modeling choices make the model more realistic then the ED approach may have additional errors related to the numerical integration of the resulting system which may cause additional computational cost and inaccuracies in the results which have to be taken into account.} The details of such a method are reported in the supplementary material \ref{sec:ED}.